polkadot-js/dev/packages/dev-ts/README.md

 node --loader @polkadot/dev-ts/cached ...
 ```

-This is generally the suggested edafult, but it is only exposed via a different loader endpoint to ensure that users explicitly opt-in and not be suprised by "random output folders" being created.
+This is generally the suggested default, but it is only exposed via a different loader endpoint to ensure that users explicitly opt-in and not be suprised by "random output folders" being created.

 ## Caveats